harryhanYuhao/lists/src/math/math.md

 - The Art of Computer Programming Series, Donald Knuth
     - In reality this book is all about math.
 It provides a very comprehensive and rigorous introduction to mathematic algorithms and their applications in computer science.

-## Advanced Topics
+## Too Read

-Any book by Jean-Pierre Serre.
+- Any book by Jean-Pierre Serre.
+- Probabilistic Method, Alon and Spencer